 - You’re not sure where sound is coming from — known as localization

 If you notice any of these symptoms, contact your local hearing aid clinic to make an appointment.
+Modern rechargeable hearing aids are available today which use sophisticated technology and have far better sound quality than they did before.
 A hearing aid could save you a lot of trouble down the line.